STRATEGY·March 26, 2026·9 min read·Updated Apr 29, 2026

 How do I raise prices without losing customers?

-Grandfather existing customers at their current rate.
-Raise prices only for new signups.
-Give 60–90 days notice.
-Most customers who have integrated your tool into their workflow will not leave over a price increase — especially if you frame it around the new value you have added since they signed up.
+Keep existing customers at their current rate.
+Only charge the new price to people who sign up from now on.
+Give 60 to 90 days notice.
+Most customers who have already built your tool into the way they work will not leave over a price increase — especially if you tie the change to the new things you have added since they signed up.